8 Major Accomplishments of Amenhotep III

 Standing in front of the mortuary temple of Amenhotep III was the Colossi of Memno – two huge stone statues that measure at around 18m (59 ft) high.
 The date the stone statues were completed was around 1350 BCE.

 The statues show Amenhotep III sitting down with both his hands on his knees.
 Then, there are two shorter statues placed in front of Amenhotep.
-The statues are said to be the King’s chief wife Tiye and his mother Mutemwiya (a wife of Thutmose IV).
+Those smaller statues are said to be the King’s chief wife Tiye and his mother Mutemwiya (a wife of Thutmose IV).

 The rock that was used to make the statue was quarried at el-Gabal el-Ahmar, near present-day Cairo, Egypt.
 Another very interesting point is: Each statue weighs around 720 tons.